shobayo10/CICD-pipeline-project/README.md

 It's time for a challenge!

-Your team is excited to use GitHub Actions for their next project.
+The team is excited to use GitHub Actions for their next project.

 The goal is to develop a model pipeline that provides continuous integration, continuous delivery, and continuous deployment to three different environments.